Santa’s Toymakers at Church

 Kids: "Thank You!"
 Gene Watson: "You're very welcome."

 The toymakers have done a considerable amount of research to be sure the toys comply with product safety standards.
-And they want to spread the word that they are happy to share their expertise and suggestions with any other groups that might think about starting something similar.
+And they want to spread the word that they are happy to share their expertise and suggestions with any other groups thinking about starting something similar.

 For more information, visit their website or contact Bob Helms at 813-777-0787.